awesome-langs/parallel-learning/README.md

-# parallel-learning
+# Parallel Learning
-Programs with the same functionality written in 38 popular programming languages
+Programs with the same functionality written in popular programming languages

+# Language Ranking

 Learn about:
 - Basic I/O